P A P E R N O O K

 MA Therapeutic Arts Practice, AThR (Professional Member No. 54416831) ANZACATA, BBus (Major Mktg&EMgmt), Cert III Creative Arts & Contemporary Craft

-Jasmine is a registered Arts Therapist and founder of Papernook.
-She is professionally trained in creative therapeutic interventions using the MIECAT Form of Inquiry and is trained in psychoneuroimmunology relaxation-based techniques.
-Jasmine is devoted to the health benefits of creative arts and has followed her passion of combining the arts with helping people achieve improved mental health and well-being.
+Jasmine is a registered Arts Therapist and founder of Papernook, with a Masters in Therapeutic Arts Practice.
+She is professionally trained in creative therapeutic interventions using the MIECAT Form of Inquiry and trained in psychoneuroimmunology relaxation-based techniques.

 Picture